pippayyy/pippayyy/README.md

 ---

 :chart_with_upwards_trend: Currently I am:
- - Completing a level 6 (degree) qualification in software engineering whilst working full time
+ - Completing my degree qualification in software engineering whilst working full time (ouch)
  - Looking for extra projects to practice my skills and learn some new ones!

 ---